V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvutula : return, retaliation

-– mvutuziani : dialogue, exchange of words
+– mvutuziani : dialogue, dialog, exchange of words

 – nade : exact, right, coincident